Our Mission:

 Totally Bonkers: the Man Behind the Myth

-Methodius Isaac Bonkers is the pseudonym of Ben Hansen, a mild-mannered writer and storyteller who lives in Traverse City, Michigan.
-In psychological terms, Dr. Bonkers is Mr. Hansen's alter ego; i.e., the two men are actually the same person, though each posesses a distinct personality and character traits.
-Normally wearing a flannel shirt and Detroit Tigers baseball cap, the moment he dons a "doctor's outfit" (labcoat, horn-rim glasses, stethoscope and clipboard) a remarkable transformation occurs, like Clark Kent stepping from a phone booth.
-Yet the man who emerges is no fictitous cartoon superhero; Dr. Bonkers is an authentic medical genius, a pioneer in the field of bio-psycho-social neuro-cardio-rectal behavioral pathology, and founder of the illustrious institution bearing his name.
+Methodius Isaac Bonkers is the pseudonym of Ben Hansen, a mild-mannered writer & storyteller residing in Traverse City, Michigan.
+In psychological terms, Dr. Bonkers is Mr. Hansen's alter ego; i.e., the two men are actually one individual, though each possesses a distinct personality and character traits.
+Normally wearing a flannel shirt and Detroit Tigers baseball cap, the moment he dons medical gear (labcoat, horn-rim glasses, stethoscope and clipboard) a remarkable transformation occurs, like Clark Kent stepping from a phone booth — yet the figure who emerges is no fictitious cartoon superhero.
+Dr. Bonkers is an authentic medical genius, a pioneer in the field of biopsychosocial neuro-cardio-rectal behavioral pathology, and founder of the illustrious institutrion bearing his name.

 Bonkers Institute in the News: